[Kubernetes] How to create a user for connecting to a cluster

 summary

-Once you create a user to connect to your cluster in Kubernetes, you can freely manage user privileges.
+By creating a user to connect to a cluster in Kubernetes, you can freely manage user permissions.

-Reusing a user with cluster-admin privileges may lead to unexpected accidents during operation, so
+Reusing a user with cluster-admin privileges can lead to unexpected accidents during operation, so

-if you are operating with multiple people, we recommend that you create users as similar to Linux users as possible!
+if multiple people are operating the system, we recommend creating users as similar to Linux users as possible!

 If you found this article helpful , please give it a like!